- This topic has 4 replies, 1 voice, and was last updated 2 months ago by Scabbrox.

 All Raid Team Roster Members agree to the following:

 1. Sign up as early as possible to aid with raid team selection.
 If you have not signed 24 hours before raid time you will be placed on standby and take your chances with the others that are online at raid time for any last minute changes.

 2. Be online at least 15 minutes before raid time and stay for the full raid without interruption or unscheduled AFKs or absences.
 If you know you may have to leave early you will sign as tentative and inform the RL by game or discord PM or by posting a message on the AFK and Absence channel in Discord, who will decide whether to include you in the run or not based on the alternatives available.
-Players who don’t do this and then say they have to leave early in raid will be immediately replaced (where possible) and will in every probability be excluded from the roster if this becomes a habit.

-3. Keep your raid character fully gemmed and enchanted in both raiding specs regardless of the shitty ilvl of any gear in each slot.
+3. Keep your raid character fully gemmed and enchanted in all utilised raiding specs regardless of the shitty ilvl of any gear in each slot.

 4. Cap item upgrade currency points and bonus roll currency (when and where applicable) for upgrading gear/extra drop chances to the cap every week.